 Once all the information is collected and the papers have been filed, it’s time to go to court.
 This part of the process is straight forward – here’s what to expect if your personal injury case goes to trial.

 If it’s a jury trial, a pool of jurors will be selected by your lawyer and the lawyer representing the person or organization that caused your injuries.

 As the victim, your side of the story is heard first.
 This will include witness testimony and the introduction of evidence.
 After your attorney questions the witnesses, it’s the other lawyer’s turn.

 When both sides have presented their arguments, the jury or judge will then deliver their ruling.

 How Much Time Do I Have to File a Personal Injury Case in Texas?

-Here in the Lone Star state, you have two years from the date of the accident to file your personal injury claim.
+Here in the Texas, you have two years from the date of the accident to file your personal injury claim, for most cases.
 If you wait longer than that, your case will be automatically dismissed.

 How Much is My Personal Injury Case Worth?

 In most personal injury cases, victims are able to receive compensation to cover things like: